vfile/vfile/readme.md

 ### `VFile#message(reason[, position][, origin])`

+Create a warning message associated with the file.

-Constructs a new [`VFileMessage`][vmessage], where `fatal` is set to `false`, and associates it with the file by adding it to [`file.messages`][messages] and setting `message.file` to the current filepath.
+Its `fatal` is set to `false` and `file` is set to the current file path.
+Its added to `file.messages`.

 ###### Parameters

 *   `reason` (`string` or `Error`)
-    — human readable reason for the message, uses the stack and message of the error if given
+    — reason for message, uses the stack and message of the error if given
-*   `place` (`Node`, `Position`, or `Point`, optional) — place where the message occurred in the file
+*   `place` (`Node`, `Position`, or `Point`, optional) — place in file where the message occurred
-*   `origin` (`string?`, optional, example: `'my-npm-package:my-rule-name'`)
-    — computer readable reason for the message
+*   `origin` (`string?`, optional, example: `'my-package:my-rule'` or `'my-rule'`) — place in code where the message originates

 ###### Returns